tangzhao20/dftscr/README.md

 ## `wavecar.py`

-To read the KS orbitals from the `WAVECAR`, and write into seperate files for VESTA plot:
+To read the KS orbitals from the WAVECAR, and write into seperate files for VESTA plot:
 ```
 python wavecar.py ik ib ispin
 ```